MrJohnZoidberg/Snips-Wecker/README.md

 ## Features

-- Full multi-room support
+- Full multi-room support 🏠
-- context-awareness: it detects what room you're in
+- context-awareness: it detects what room you're in  💬
-- default room (if you don't say a room in your command)
-- customizable (ringtone sound, volume, ringing timeout, rooms)
+- customizable (ringtone sound, volume, ringing timeout, rooms) 🛠
-- no system command for the ringtone used, all realized with the Snips platform
+- no system command for the ringtone used, all realized with the Snips platform 💙

 ## Installation